curateteaching/digitalpedagogy/keywords/language_learning.md

 that addressed their recognition and understanding of hashtags, asking the students to make sense of them in the context of the larger tweet.

+REBECCA: Can you make explicit how this digital activity connects back to communicative competence?
+It is implicit.

 ### Identity text
 ![screenshot](images/language_learning-identity-text.png)
 * Artifact Type: digital story